IIITLucknowSWEngg/CSAICSABTeam010/SRS.md

 SWEBOK Guide
 IEEE Std 830-1998: IEEE Recommended Practice for Software Requirements Specifications 1.5 Overview
-This SRS is organized into several sections.
-Following this introduction, Section 2 describes the overall system architecture.
-Section 3 specifies functional requirements.
-Section 4 details non-functional requirements, and Section 5 includes other requirements.
+This SRS is organized into several sections:

+System Overview: Describes the overall system architecture.
+Functional Requirements: Specifies the system's functionalities.
+Non-Functional Requirements: Details the quality attributes and constraints.
+Other Requirements: Includes additional considerations.
 <hr>

 ## 2. System Overview
 2.1 System Architecture
 The decathlon clone website will be a web-based application consisting of a front-end user interface, a back-end server, and a database.
 It will follow a client-server architecture with the client interacting through a web browser and the server handling business logic, data storage, and retrieval.